Leipzig Riverside Forest: Plants

-In spring, the ground is covered with wild garlic, sprinkled with spring snowflakes and crested lark in colors ranging from white and pink to purple.
+In spring, the ground is covered with wild garlic, sprinkled with spring snowflakes and corydalis in colors ranging from white and pink to purple.
 Some rather rare plants like the Geum rivale can also be found in the wet, almost swampy parts of the area.

 Animals

-The common kingfisher has become quite rare in Germany, especially due to loss of habitat.
-Kingfishers rely on clean, flowing water with a multitude of small fish and breeding sites in the riverside forest.
-They are still considered to be endangered, and so enjoy special protection, as a result, some waterways are closed-off from tourist paddling during the breeding season.
+The common kingfisher has become quite rare in Germany, especially due to loss of habitat and as a result some waterways are closed-off from tourist paddling during the breeding season.

 Inhabiting the forest are red squirrels and a multitude of woodpeckers, such as the great spotted woodpecker, as well as the black woodpecker and the European green woodpecker.